Introduction

 The list above is by no means exhaustive, as the aim is to foster the debate around all aspects of the suggested topics.

-Finally, the authors of the top-ranked papers will be invited to submit an extended version of their contribution to a special issue in a reputable journal; more details will be provided in due time.
+Finally, the authors of the top-ranked papers will be invited to submit an extended version of their contribution to a special issue in the journal of Information and Computation; more details will be provided in due time.

 Submission